Nur Muhammad Asis

-Nur Muhammad Asis Ijilrali Bin Junaidi (born 4 April 2004), also known as Asis Ijilrali, is a Singaporean professional footballer who plays as a midfielder for Liga Portugal 2 club Vizela, on loan from Singapore Premier League club Lion City Sailors.
+Nur Muhammad Asis Ijilrali Bin Junaidi (born 4 April 2004), also known as Asis Ijilrali, is a Singaporean professional footballer who plays as a midfielder for Singapore Premier League club Lion City Sailors.

 Club career

 Youth

 As a youth player, Asis joined the youth academy of Singaporean side Turf City.
 While playing for the club, he was invited by Turkish side Galatasaray and Dutch side Feyenoord to train with their youth academies.
 In 2017, Asis joined the NFA, a youth academy founded by the Football Association of Singapore, before joining the youth academy of Singaporean side Lion City Sailors, where he started his senior career, becoming the first youth academy player to sign a professional contract with them.

 Lion City Sailors

 On 1 July 2023, Asis come on as a substitute in the last 5 minute of the match in a league game against Tanjong Pagar United.
 On 26 July, he came on as a substitution in a friendly match against English giants Tottenham Hotspurs at the Singapore National Stadium.

 During a league match against Young Lions on 22 July 2024, Asis recorded his first assist in the 90+3 stoppage time to Hami Syahin in a 6–0 win.